isomerpages/govtech-stp/_travellers-from-indonesia/00c-rgl-faq.md

 #### 13. What can I do if I have changes to my controlled itinerary?

 The host company or government agency should be responsible for monitoring and reporting any deviation in your controlled itinerary.
-The host company or government agency should resubmit the updated controlled itinerary on behalf of the traveller via the ‘Submission of Supporting Documents for SafeTravel Pass Application’ Form, at <https://eservices.ica.gov.sg/STO>.
-Please have the approved STP reference number and documents on hand for submission, and ensure that the amendments or deviation from the controlled itinerary are in accordance with the stipulated guidelines.
+The host company or government agency should email the updated controlled itinerary on behalf of the traveller to <COVID_SafeTravelEnquiries@mti.gov.sg>.
+Please include the approved STP reference number and have the necessary documents on hand for submission, and ensure that the amendments or deviation from the controlled itinerary are in accordance with the stipulated guidelines.

 #### 14. Can the sponsoring company / agency or traveller check the status of the SafeTravel Pass application?

-The sponsoring company/agency or traveller may make enquires about the status of their application(s) at <https://eservices.ica.gov.sg/STO>.
+For applications for entry into Singapore from 9 Nov 2020, the sponsoring company/agency or traveller may make enquires about the status of their application(s) at <https://eservices.ica.gov.sg/STO>.

+For applications for entry into Singapore from 2 to 8 Nov 2020.
+Please email <COVID_SafeTravelEnquiries@mti.gov.sg>.

 Please prepare the traveller’s identification details and intended date of entry into Singapore as declared in the STP application.

 #### 15. Why was my application rejected?